bogdanu/lumberjack/README.md

 If you have questions or comments please send an email to lumberjack-project@googlegroups.com, or you can subscribe to the mailing list http://groups.google.com/group/lumberjack-project

+## License

+Lumberjack is licensed under the MIT license, the same license used by the SLF4J project.
+This means that there are no additional restrictions to use Lumberjack.

+The full text of the license terms is available at https://raw.github.com/bogdanu/lumberjack/master/LICENSE.txt